Southern Australia Tour Plus • View Itinerary

 Day 15 to 16 – Perth City Stay

-Spend the next four days exploring Western Australia’s ever evolving gateway city.
+Spend the next four days exploring Western Australia’s ever evolving gateway city at your own pace.
 Your city stay includes a journey to the famous Rottnest Island to view the famous Quokka’s and marvel at the island’s pristine beaches.

 Rottnest Island, Western Australia